3: Books Terry LIKES or LOVES (That He Has Read From Cover-to-Cover)

 *The Ancient Romans [by Chester G. Starr]

-*Old School Stephen King Books [Skeleton Crew, Pet Semetery, The Gunslinger, Insomnia, and The Green Mile] [Well, Terry only considers “old school” in the case of Stephen King’s works to mean pre-1990 – but Terry decided to lazily list every Stephen King book he ever read here]
+*Old School Stephen King Books [Skeleton Crew, Pet Semetery, The Gunslinger, Insomnia, and The Green Mile] [Well, Terry only considers “old school” in the case of Stephen King’s works to mean pre-1990 – but Terry decided to lazily list every Stephen King book he ever read here.]

 *The World’s Last Mysteries [by Reader’s Digest]

-*The Silmarillion [by JRR Tolkien]
+*The Silmarillion [by JRR Tolkien, edited by Christopher Tolkien]

 *The Hobbit [by JRR Tolkien]